zachenn/Tern-Travel-App/README.md

 It is built in native iOS using Swift, UIKit, Firestore, Google Sign In, FBSDKCoreKit, MVC architecture, Cocoapods, GitHub, and “just in time” onboarding, an intuitive workflow, and animated transitions to enhance the UX.

-Code is available upon request.
+I've added the main files for the two views below.
+The rest of the code is located in a private repo and is available upon request.

 ## Samples of the basic use case of Tern